LynnsBaraka/recommendation-system/README.md

 The optimal value of k for the KMeans clustering algorithm can be found at the elbow point.
 Using the YellowBrick library for the Elbow method, we observe that the suggested optimal k value is 6.
 However, we don't have a very distinct elbow point in this case, which is common in real-world data.
 From the plot, we can see that the inertia continues to decrease significantly up to k=6, indicating that the optimum value of k could be between 4 and 8.
-To choose the best k within this range, we can employ the silhouette analysis, another cluster quality evaluation method.
+To choose the best k within this range, we can employ silhouette analysis, another cluster quality evaluation method.
 Additionally, incorporating business insights can help determine a practical k value.

 ![image](https://github.com/LynnsBaraka/recommendation-system/assets/143871178/bccd4756-aa02-4c3e-9618-bed4cb4e3afc)